ryanorendorff/convex/README.md

 A comparison for this implementation with a dependently typed language (Agda) is provided in `agda-comparison`.
 Some functions that can be typed in Agda that do not yet have their implementation in Haskell are provided in order to determine what might be needed to implement the given function.
-Below is a list of functions that currently have
+Below is a list of functions that currently have an implementation in Agda but not in Haskell.

 - `splitToVectorList : {A : Set} → (ns : List ℕ) → Vec A (sum ns) → VectorList A ns`